Chapter 1:

 "You still have to move your things outta here.
 Plus, you already used this stuff, so I'll be paying for it."

 It took a few moments for it to sink in.
-Once it did, she wrapped her arms around herself, as if she could make herself even smaller.
+She wrapped her arms around herself, as if trying to make herself smaller.

 "Really?
 I assume that you don't have money, and if I don't pay for whatever you messed with, it'll be stealing."